 The Research Section examines how recent research advances inform the contemporary practice of Addiction Psychiatry.
 A particular interest is determining how scientific discoveries are translated into real-world clinical practice by AAAP members and how best to ensure that the most relevant research findings are transmitted to the membership in a timely fashion to promote life-long learning.

 Carla Marienfeld, MD, Chair, Carol Weiss, MD and Nitigna Desai, MD Co-Chairs, and Elie Aoun, MD, Associate Chair

-AAAP’s Scientific Program Committee (SPC) reviews and selects all scientific content and plans the AAAP annual meeting.
-The SPC is an active and integral component of AAAP with each committee member actively contributing significantly to the quality of our Annual Meeting and Scientific Symposium program planning throughout their review and selection of submission for papers, posters, concurrent sessions, and other meeting programming.
+AAAP’s Scientific Program Committee (SPC) reviews and selects all scientific content and plans the AAAP Annual Meeting.
+The SPC is an active and integral component of AAAP; each committee member significantly contributes to the quality and planning of the Annual Meeting and Scientific Symposium by reviewing and selecting submissions for symposia, papers, posters, concurrent workshop sessions, and other meeting programming.

 This CME activity has been developed by AAAP’s Scientific Committee that meets once a month to plan and develop the educational sessions presented during this event.
 Disclosure information for each committee member is collected annually and is managed and/or resolved accordingly.

 The Gender and Sexuality Special Interest Group supports educational programming at the intersection of addiction psychiatry, gender, and sexuality.
 The group advocates for policies that support equality in a world with broad gender and sexual diversity, and fosters social and professional community-building.
 AAAP members who may identify as LGTBQ+ and/or any other identity along the gender identity, gender expression, sexuality, and sex developmental spectra are welcome to join.
 This Special Interest Group supports AAAP’s partnership with the many health associations that address sexual and gender diversity.